Vita Gazette

 Antipater of Sidon, who compiled the Seven Wonders of the World, including the Temple of Artemis, says:

-“Above the superb Babylon I saw the wall of the chariots, the statue of Zeus in Alphaeus and the hanging gardens. the colossal of the sun (statue of the sun god Helios in Rhodes) and the gigantic craftsmanship of the high pyramids and the vast tomb of Mausolos (Mausoleum of Halicarnossus); but when I saw the house of Artemis built on the clouds, all the other wonders lost their splendor, and I said: Here, outside Olympus, the sun has never seen anything so great”.
+“Above the superb Babylon, I saw the wall of the chariots, the statue of Zeus in Alphaeus and the hanging gardens.
+The colossal of the sun (statue of the sun god Helios in Rhodes) and the gigantic craftsmanship of the high pyramids and the vast tomb of Mausolos (Mausoleum of Halicarnossus); but when I saw the house of Artemis built on the clouds, all the other wonders lost their splendour, and I said: Here, outside Olympus, the sun has never seen anything so great”.

 The House of the Virgin Mary and Christianity